chemodun/X4-GateManageAPI/README.md

 ## Installation

-You can download the latest version via Steam client - [Gate Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=3588643062)
+You can download the latest version via Steam client - [Gate Manage API](https://steamcommunity.com/sharedfiles/filedetails/?id=3588643062)
-Or you can do it via the Nexus Mods - [Gate Manager](https://www.nexusmods.com/x4foundations/mods/1856)
+Or you can do it via the Nexus Mods - [Gate Manage API](https://www.nexusmods.com/x4foundations/mods/1856)

 ## Usage